JUB-Yoush/1090-vault/questions_for_may.md

 	- you need to set up the non logical symbols (term) frist to give a definiton of what consitutes forms
 - what's the difference between boolean formula and

 - what are the leibniz rules?

+- when do we use the implication arrow in predicate equational proofs?